ayushi25jaiswal/ayushi25jaiswal/README.md

 **I am a Python Developer❤, currently a third year student pursuing Bachelor of engineering in information technology at Rajasthan Technical University.
 Programmer who codes in Python.
 Enthusiastic problem solver and quick learner.
 New technologies fascinates me and I am always keen to adapt and solve problems.**

-    🔭 I’m currently working on Machine Learning driven Chatbot.
-    🌱 I’m currently learning Best Practices for Machine Learning Algorithms.
-    👯 I’m looking to collaborate on any ML Project.
-    🤔 I’m looking for help with Internship.
-    💬 Ask me about Python.
-    😄 Pronouns: You can give one.
-    ⚡ Fun fact: I hate Marvel movies.

 <!--  <h1> Projects<h1>